 Category of fund Equity (Shariah-compliant).
 Type of fund Growth.
-Investment objective The Fund aims to provide medium to long-term1 capital growth by investing in a globally diversified Shariah-compliant portfolio of securities with a focus on ESG criteria in the investment process.
+Investment objective The Fund aims to provide medium to long-term 1 capital growth by investing in a globally diversified Shariah-compliant portfolio of securities with a focus on ESG criteria in the investment process.
 Asset allocation (% of the Fund's net asset value ("NAV")) Shariah-compliant equities and Shariah-compliant equity-related securities: minimum of 80% of the Fund's NAV; and Islamic money market instruments and Islamic deposits with financial institutions: Balance of the Fund's NAV.
 Performance benchmark S&P Global 1200 ESG Shariah Index.
-Investment process and strategy The Fund seeks to achieve its investment objective by investing a minimum of 80% of NAV in Shariah-compliant equities and Shariah-compliant equity-related securities globally order to gain medium to long-term capital growth.
-The balance of the Fund's NAV may invested in Islamic money market instruments and Islamic deposits with financial institution.
-The Fund does not incorporate ESG factors for Islamic money market instruments at Islamic deposits as the said instruments are used for liquidity purposes.
+Investment process and strategy The Fund seeks to achieve its investment objective by investing a minimum of 80% of its NAV in Shariah-compliant equities and Shariah-compliant equity-related securities globally in order to gain medium to long-term capital growth.
+The balance of the Fund's NAV may be invested in Islamic money market instruments and Islamic deposits with financial institutions.
+The Fund does not incorporate ESG factors for Islamic money market instruments and Islamic deposits as the said instruments are used for liquidity purposes.
 The Fund will invest in Shariah-compliant component stocks of ESG indices to cater for investors who wish to incorporate sustainability considerations into their investments.
 The S&P Global 1200 ESG Shariah Index, which seeks to track all Shariah-compliant constituents in the S&P Global 1200 ESG Index, will serve as a reference for the Fund.
 The S&P Global 1200 ESG Index is a broad-based, market-cap-weighted index that is designed to measure the performance of securities meeting sustainability criteria by excluding companies with significant business activities relating to thermal coal, tobacco and controversial weapons and/or companies with disqualifying United Nations Global Compact (UNGC) scores.
 The investable universe of the Fund is limited to all constituents of the S&P Global 1200 ESG Shariah Index.
 The Fund may receive Shariah-compliant warrants arising from the holding of listed Shariah-compliant shares of a company as part of the company's capital raising exercise but will not directly buy Shariah-compliant warrants.
-The Fund's investment strategy is driven by a commitment to selecting Shariah-compliant securities with ESG ratings that reflect a strong history of effectively managing significant

-Note:

-1 'Medium to long-term' refers to a period of 3 to 5 years.
+Note: 1 'Medium to long-term' refers to a period of 3 to 5 years.